echogarden-project/echogarden/docs/Tasklist.md

 * Option to split recognized audio to segments or sentences, as is done with synthesized audio

 ### Recognition / Whisper
+* Disable using previous section recognized transcript as prompt for the next section when lots of repetition occurred in previous section
 * May get stuck in a token repeat loop when silence or non-speech segment encountered in audio.
 Decide what to do
 * Cache last model (if enough memory available)
 * Bring back option to use eSpeak DTW based alignment on segments, as an alternative approach